RestAuth/server/doc/config/multiple-instances.rst

         }
    }

 You can now configure each instance separately.
+The file |file-settings-link|
-The file :file:`localsettings.py` is still included in :file:`settings.py`, so you can use it to share settings for every instance.
+is still included in :file:`settings.py`, so you can use it to share settings for every instance.

 Access different hosts via command line
 =======================================

 To access the different RestAuth instances via our command-line tools (:doc:`/restauth-service`, :doc:`/restauth-user`, :doc:`/restauth-group` and :doc:`/restauth-import`), you simply have to set the correct environment variables on the command line first:

 .. code-block:: bash